1929 in Afghanistan: April

 The Soviet government suspects Persia of a design to annex part of the Herat province, and issues to it a peremptory warning to desist.
 The fighting in the north leads to some incursions into Soviet territory, which give rise to preventive measures, but no armed intervention.

 On 15 April, a Soviet military force disguised as Afghans entered Afghanistan under command of Vitaly Primakov in an attempt to support Amanullah, captured some territory, but was forced to leave Afghanistan in late May.

 Amanullah's forces finally move northward and reach Mukur without opposition.
 Habibullah meanwhile has marched south from Kabul, and on April 19 meets Amanullah's troops south of Ghazni, and with the help of the Ghilzais decisively defeats them.
 Amanullah for a time makes a stand at Mukur, but owing to the hostility of the tribesmen is forced to retire from there on May 14.
 He then gives up the struggle as hopeless, and on May 23 leaves Afghanistan in company with his brother Inayatullah.
 During this period fortune is equally favourable to the cause of Habibullah in other quarters.
 In the north, on the frontier of Russian Turkestan, Amanullah's standard was raised by Sardar Ali Gholam Nabi Khan, who had formerly been his minister in Moscow.
 Habibullah's cause is espoused in the same quarter by Said Hussein, who keeps Gholam in check and finally drives him across the Russian frontier at the end of June.
 On May 4 Sardar Abdor Rahim Khan occupies Herat, in the west of the country, in the name of the amir of Kabul.

 May 9

 Nadir Khan, having raised a force in the Khost district, starts an advance on Kabul, but he is met by a Kabuli force at Baraki in the Logar valley, and defeated, chiefly through the treachery of his ally, the amir of Ghazni.
-At the end of May Habibullah's troops occupy Kandahar without opposition, and capture the amir Ahmad Ali, who is sent to Kabul as a prisoner and executed there in July.
+At the end of May Habibullah's troops occupy Kandahar without opposition, and capture the amir Ali Ahmad Khan, who is sent to Kabul as a prisoner and executed there in July.
 After his defeat, Nadir Khan is left utterly without resources; nevertheless he remains Habibullah's most formidable opponent on account of his influence with the tribes and the loyal cooperation of his brothers.
 Habibullah now tries to conciliate him and proposes a conference.
 Nadir Khan stipulates that he shall first resign the throne, but to this he does not consent.